koraytugay/koraytugay.github.io/content/grumble/one-on-one-meetings.md

 ### Vision and Suggestions
 Another good practice would be to make a direct suggestion to the employee.

 A manager should have a better vision of the company, where the company is headed.
-Instead of just asking what the employee is up to, making a suggestion to the employee, something in the linest of _"So we are planning on supporting Mongo Database"_ or _"There are plans ahead to make use of Kubernetes.."_, _"..would you be interested in taking part when it is time?
+Instead of just asking what the employee is up to, making a suggestion to the employee, something in the lines of _"So we are planning on supporting Mongo Database"_ or _"There are plans ahead to make use of Kubernetes.."_, _"..would you be interested in taking part when it is time?
 We will need people familiar with this technology."_ would give the hint and the motivation to the employee.